OpenID Connect (OIDC) Bearer token authentication

 interfaces.

-# 'max-size' is 0 by default so the cache can be activated by setting 'max-size' to a positive value.
+# 'max-size' is 0 by default, so the cache can be activated by setting 'max-size' to a positive value:

 quarkus.oidc.token-cache.max-size=1000

-# 'time-to-live' specifies how long a cache entry can be valid for and will be used by a cleanup timer.
+# 'time-to-live' specifies how long a cache entry can be valid for and will be used by a cleanup timer:

 quarkus.oidc.token-cache.time-to-live=3M

-# 'clean-up-timer-interval' is not set by default so the cleanup timer can be activated by setting 'clean-up-timer-interval'.
+# 'clean-up-timer-interval' is not set by default, so the cleanup timer can be activated by setting 'clean-up-timer-interval':

 quarkus.oidc.token-cache.clean-up-timer-interval=1M

-The default cache uses a token as a key and each entry can have TokenIntrospection
+The default cache uses a token as a key, and each entry can have TokenIntrospection

-and/or UserInfo
+, UserInfo

-.
 It will only keep up to a max-size

-number of entries.
-If the cache is full when a new entry is to be added then an attempt will be made to find a space for it by removing a single expired entry.
-Additionally, the cleanup timer, if activated, will periodically check for the expired entries and remove them.
+If the cache is already full when a new entry is to be added, an attempt is made to find a space by removing a single expired entry.

-Please experiment with the default cache implementation or register a custom one.
+You can experiment with the default cache implementation or register a custom one.

-JSON Web Token Claim Verification
+JSON Web Token claim verification

-Once the bearer JWT token’s signature has been verified and its expires at
+After the bearer JWT token’s signature has been verified and its expires at

 (exp